 - Know when to call a doctor or seek emergency help

-If your child's symptoms are completely controlled for a period of time, your child's doctor may recommend lowering doses or stopping asthma medications (stepping down treatment).
-If your child's asthma isn't as well-controlled, the doctor may want to increase, change or add medications (stepping up treatment).
+If your child's symptoms are completely controlled for a time, your child's doctor might recommend lowering doses or stopping asthma medications (step-down treatment).
+If your child's asthma isn't as well-controlled, the doctor might want to increase, change or add medications (step-up treatment).

 Lifestyle and home remedies

-Taking steps to reduce your child's exposure to his or her asthma triggers will lessen the possibility of asthma attacks.
+Taking steps to reduce your child's exposure to asthma triggers will lessen the possibility of asthma attacks.
 Steps to help avoid triggers vary depending on what triggers your child's asthma.
 Here are some things that may help: